Top things to do in the Lehigh Valley

 The Holiday Inn Express, Bethlehem, PA is located just of I-78, convenient for travelers but with easy access to all the things to do in the Lehigh Valley.
 The hotel, located at 2201 Cherry Lane, offers rooms and suites, free wifi and, depending on the package, breakfast is included.

 The Hampton Inn, Bethlehem, PA is located at 200 Gateway Dr, just north of the city about halfway between Allentown and Easton.
 The hotel offers a free hot breakfast daily, free wifi and free parking as well as specials.
+It’s highly rated by guests for customer service and location.

 Pin it for later